 Estate of Robert S. Felts v.
 Genworth Life Ins.
 Co.

-Defeated motion for certification of a nationwide class for state law claims arising out of the sale of fixed annuities.
-250 F.R.D.
-512 (W.D.
-Wash.
-2008) Read more
+Defeated motion for certification of a nationwide class for state law claims arising out of the sale of single premium fixed annuities.
+(W.D.
+Wash., 2008) Read more

 Selected Securities Litigation Experience